Yang Huimin

-Yang Huimin (楊惠敏 (杨惠敏, Yáng Huìmǐn); March 6, 1915 – March 9, 1992) was a Girl Guide during the 1937 Battle of Shanghai who supplied a flag and brought supplies to besieged defenders of the Sihang Warehouse.
+Yang Xixian (楊希賢 (杨希贤, Yáng Xīxián)), formerly known as Yang Huimin (楊惠敏 (杨惠敏, Yáng Huìmǐn); March 6, 1915 – March 9, 1992) was a Girl Guide in the 1937 Battle of Shanghai during World War II who supplied a Chinese flag and brought supplies to besieged defenders of the Sihang Warehouse.
 Her actions proved inspiring to the defenders, who flew the flag the next daybreak in front of thousands of watching eyes across the bank of the Suzhou Creek.

-Personal life
+Early life and education

 Yang had studied physical education in Shanghai and was a member of the Girl Scouts when the war broke out.
 Her courageous action during the Defense of Sihang Warehouse made her famous.
 In 1938, she was sent overseas to raise support and spoke about China's struggle in a number of countries.

+Yang Huimin had the opportunity to study in the United States at that time, but she was unable to do so due to the outbreak of the Pacific War.
+Later, she joined an underground organization in Hong Kong.
+During the Japanese occupation of Hong Kong in 1942, Yang Huimin was responsible for engaging well-known people such as Mei Lanfang and Hu Die to evacuate from Hong Kong to mainland China.
+During this period, Yang Huimin was suspected of being involved in complicated reasons and was wrongfully detained by the Military Control Commission for more than four years.
+In November 1946, she was acquitted by the Military Law Bureau of the Ministry of National Defense.